BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 > 💡 Remember to replace [name], [group], and [path/to/other/root] with the actual username, group name, and path to the other root directory, respectively.
 Always exercise caution when using this command as it can result in the irreversible deletion of user data.
 <br>

-### CVD upload script:
+### CVD Upload Script:
-A very big change in the CVD upload script: code has been refactored to support camera coordinates for specific cam ids an example config in the upload script looks as below:
+A significant change has been made to the CVD upload script, where the code has been refactored to support camera coordinates for specific cam IDs.
+An example configuration in the upload script is as follows:

 ```html
 cam-config: